 A baby's colour perception is also limited at birth.
 Although there is varying evidence about which colours baby can see, there is wide agreement that babies first see white, black, and shades of grey.
-There is evidence to suggest that red is one of the first colours a baby will see, and the contrast with black and white makes it easier for babies to detect.
+There is evidence to suggest that red is another one of the first colours a baby will be able to see, and the contrast with black and white makes it easier for babies to detect.

 Spending time close to your baby, and face to face, is a great way to stimulate the development of their eyes

 To help support your baby’s vision development, cuddle up and spend time looking at each other.
 Your baby will focus in on your face – and even imitate simple actions like sticking out your tongue.
 Spending time close to your baby, and face to face, is a great way to stimulate the development of their eyes, but also to help you and baby feel close to each other.
-As time goes on, and your baby’s vision gets clearer, you’ll even notice him or her turning their head towards your voice and tracking you with their eyes.
+As time goes on, and your baby’s vision gets clearer, you’ll even notice them turning their head towards your voice and tracking you with their eyes.

 As young eyes are developing and learning to focus on the world around them, black and white books with simple lines and bold patterns are easier for babies to see.
 The bold images stand out against a typically blurry world.
 A black and white book gives a baby a chance to see clearly and experience part of the wider world.